-It is a basic right of every employee to ask for a raise in salary.
-However, the company has its policies and procedures following which, it decides whether to give the raise or not.
+It is a fundamental right of every employee to ask for a raise in salary.
+However, the company has its policies and procedures, following which it decides whether to give the raise or not.
 In some cases, even if the employee deserves the raise, the company cannot do so because of some unfavorable circumstances.
-For instance, due to covid, the market conditions are so abrupt and unfavorable that every business is trying to work through the financial crisis.
+For instance, due to [Reason], the market conditions are so abrupt and unfavorable that every business is trying to work through the financial crisis.
 In this situation, most of the employees could not get an increment in salary.

-What is a warning letter for repeatedly asking for increment?
+What is a warning letter for repeatedly asking for an increment?

-Why writing the warning on unnecessary salary raise demand is necessary?
+Why is writing the warning on the unnecessary salary raise demand necessary?

-Oftentimes, the boss has a very genuine reason to not accept the pay raise request.
+Oftentimes, the boss has a very genuine reason not to accept the pay raise request.
 For instance, if the employee is already underperforming and still asks for a raise based on his performance, the boss can ask him to improve his performance and then ask for reconsideration.
 But the employee often does not pay attention to his performance and then asks again.
-This often disturbs the boss and then he decides to use a stricter approach to make him learn to improve himself and then ask for a raise.
+This usually disturbs the boss, and then he decides to use a stricter approach to make him learn to improve himself, and then ask for a raise.

-What steps should be taken to write an effective warning?
+What steps should be taken to write an adequate warning?

-The boss writes the warning when he realizes that no other thing is working, and it is his utter desire to make it work.
+The boss writes the warning when he realizes that nothing else is working, and it is his utmost desire to make it work.
 Therefore, writing a warning that has an impact is important.
-Furthermore, the purpose of the boss is to discourage the worker from asking for increment and so, it is important to write the warning in such a way that it can convince the worker that he should not consistently nag his manager.
+Furthermore, the purpose of the boss is to discourage the worker from asking for an increment, and so, it is important to write the warning in such a way that it can convince the worker that he should not consistently nag his manager.
 Follow the steps given below:

 Give the background: